AhmedTxl/Speech_To_Text_JS/README.md

 Bootstrap framework to make it beatifull and responsive.

-<B>This work is intended to submitted as URL to Smart Methods Training Gate Due to the submission of WEEK 2 tasks.</B>
+<B>This work is intended to be submitted as URL to Smart Methods Training Gate Due to the submission of WEEK 2 tasks.</B>

 <B>THIS WORK IS DEVELOPED BY: Ahmed Wasel Alharbi</B>